 If you work at a CTSA institution or at an academic medical center, there’s a good chance you’ve heard of the Common Metrics Initiative.
-As the initiative rolls out to all CTSA institutions, it’s important to understand how it will influence your goals and reporting methods in the years to come.
+As the initiative has rolled out to all CTSA institutions, it’s important to understand how it influences goals and reporting methods at your organization.

 What is the Common Metrics Initiative?